xxii111/FCVQ/README.md

 # Usage
 You can perform both training and testing by running the `.sh` scripts, and you may need to modify the corresponding input arguments as required.
+Please not that the complexity results may vary depending on the computational capabilities of different hardware devices.

 # Acknowledgement
 Special thanks to Runsen Feng.